 Even companies with the best onboarding programs are looking for new ways to make onboarding playful, practical, and original.
 In fact, the very nature of a good employee onboarding program is nothing like it used to be.

 Say hello to preboarding.
 We know it sounds like an impersonal process, but wait until it gets the popularity it deserves.
+Don’t forget remote employees, too.
+No matter the distance, you should greet the new team members online.

 This isn’t an entirely new concept, but it’s just recently gained some attention.
 The reason?
 We’re moving to an era when employees aren’t the only ones competing with each other for a job position.
 Now, companies are the ones competing for the right caliber of talent.